biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	Faith A/G, West Plains, MO
+* **Church**: Faith A/G, West Plains, MO
-Coaches:	Sarah Georgem, Elizabeth Bhargava (assistant)
+* **Coaches**: Sarah Georgem, Elizabeth Bhargava (assistant)
+* **Team:**
-Team:	Karan Bhargava
+   * Karan Bhargava
-Heather Murdy
+   * Heather Murdy
-Jeremiah George
+   * Jeremiah George
-Jonathan George
+   * Jonathan George
-Joshua George
+   * Joshua George
-Brandon Collins
+   * Brandon Collins
 * **Preliminaries**:
-Round 1: Won against Truth A/G, Chariton, IA 165 to 55
+  * Round 1: Won against Truth A/G, Chariton, IA 165 to 55
-Round 2: Won against Orange Hills A/G, Orange, CA 110 to 100
+  * Round 2: Won against Orange Hills A/G, Orange, CA 110 to 100
-Round 3: Won against Calvary A/G, South Bend, IN 245 to 85
+  * Round 3: Won against Calvary A/G, South Bend, IN 245 to 85
-Round 4: Won against Noble A/G, Noble, OK 115 to 105
+  * Round 4: Won against Noble A/G, Noble, OK 115 to 105
-Round 5: Won against First A/G, Lafayette, IN 170 to 80
+  * Round 5: Won against First A/G, Lafayette, IN 170 to 80
-Round 6: Lost to First A/G, Binghamton, NY 100 to 120
+  * Round 6: Lost to First A/G, Binghamton, NY 100 to 120
-Round 7: Lost to Braeswood A/G, Houston, TX 75 to 180
+  * Round 7: Lost to Braeswood A/G, Houston, TX 75 to 180
-Round 8: Lost to Faith A/G, Orlando, FL 70 to 220
+  * Round 8: Lost to Faith A/G, Orlando, FL 70 to 220
-Round 9: Won against Tacoma Life Center, Tacoma, WA 135 to 65
+  * Round 9: Won against Tacoma Life Center, Tacoma, WA 135 to 65
 * **Round Robin**:
-Round 1: Won against Northridge A/G, Grand Island, NE 135 to 125
+  * Round 1: Won against Northridge A/G, Grand Island, NE 135 to 125
-Round 2: Lost to James River A/G, "One in Christ", Ozark, MO 40 to 195 Round 3: Lost to Journey Church, Bridgeville, PA 30 to 145 Round 4: Lost to Owasso First A/G, Owasso, OK 105 to 135 Round 5: Lost to Faith A/G, Orlando, FL 175 to 185
+  * Round 2: Lost to James River A/G, "One in Christ", Ozark, MO 40 to 195
+  * Round 3: Lost to Journey Church, Bridgeville, PA 30 to 145
+  * Round 4: Lost to Owasso First A/G, Owasso, OK 105 to 135
+  * Round 5: Lost to Faith A/G, Orlando, FL 175 to 185
-Round 6: Won against Manassas A/G, Bristow, VA 170 to 140
+  * Round 6: Won against Manassas A/G, Bristow, VA 170 to 140
-Round 7: Won against Tacoma Life Center, Tacoma, WA 210 to 115 Round 8: Lost to First A/G, Binghamton, NY 85 to 195
+  * Round 7: Won against Tacoma Life Center, Tacoma, WA 210 to 115
+  * Round 8: Lost to First A/G, Binghamton, NY 85 to 195
-Round 9: Lost to Christian Temple, Houston, TX 85 to 150 Round 10: Lost to Braeswood A/G, Houston, TX 20 to 140
+  * Round 9: Lost to Christian Temple, Houston, TX 85 to 150
+  * Round 10: Lost to Braeswood A/G, Houston, TX 20 to 140
-Round 11: Won against Praise A/G, Garfield, NJ 215 to 105
+  * Round 11: Won against Praise A/G, Garfield, NJ 215 to 105
-Round 12: Won against Journey Fellowship Church, Slidell, LA 150 to 110 Round 13: Won against Dayspring A/G, Bowling Green, OH 100 to 25 Round 14: Lost to First A/G, Lexington, KY 50 to 255
+  * Round 12: Won against Journey Fellowship Church, Slidell, LA 150 to 110
+  * Round 13: Won against Dayspring A/G, Bowling Green, OH 100 to 25
+  * Round 14: Lost to First A/G, Lexington, KY 50 to 255
-Round 15: Won against Christian Chapel, Tulsa, OK 130 to 70 Round 16: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 5 to 235 Round 17: Won against CrossPoint A/G, Portage, WI 105 to 100 Round 18: Lost to Cedar Park A/G, Bothell, WA 65 to 255 Round 19: Won against Orange County Worship Center, Santa Ana, CA 125 to 75
+  * Round 15: Won against Christian Chapel, Tulsa, OK 130 to 70
+  * Round 16: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 5 to 235
+  * Round 17: Won against CrossPoint A/G, Portage, WI 105 to 100
+  * Round 18: Lost to Cedar Park A/G, Bothell, WA 65 to 255
+  * Round 19: Won against Orange County Worship Center, Santa Ana, CA 125 to 75
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Faith A/G, West Plains, MO" html=image_html %}